Team-Resurgent/UIXLiteFTP/README.md

 ## Features
 **Extreme Beta**
-- **Based on PrometheOS**: Core framework inherited from the PrometheOS.
+- **Based on PrometheOS**: Core framework inherited from PrometheOS, for a super snappy and stable FTPd.
 - **UIX Lite Downloader & Installer**: Fetch the latest UIX Lite build over HTTP and install it using `xunzip.lib`.
 - **Icon.ini Generator**: Automatically scans installed games and applications to generate or refresh `C:\UIX Configs\Icons.ini` with proper title names and TitleIDs.